Chicago nursing home abuse lawyer | Why you need an Advocate!

 Should you notice these signs in your loved one, you should investigate further and contact an experienced nursing home lawyer if needed.

 The worst thing you can do if you suspect any type of elder abuse is not to listen to your gut and doubt yourself.
-If you feel like there might be abuse happening, then you owe it to your loved one and every other resident to do something about it.
+If you feel there might be abuse happening, you owe it to your loved one and every other resident to do something about it.

 You should bring the abuse concerns you have to the management at the facility.
 You can also seek guidance and support from our team, nursing home abuse law firms like Shuman Legal are here to help you ensure that the abuse stops and that the abusers are brought to justice.